CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/Fortinet-merged-file.md

 10. Copy the private IPs of both the virtual machines in a notepad.
 You will need them in the next task.

     ![](../images/image_808.png)

+   >You can also find the Private IP address in the Environment details page

 11. Navigate back to the Resource groups and select your Resource Group

     ![](../images/image_807.png)